gmachinromero/project_robotodio/README.md

 ## 3. Requirements and Data Adquisition

 As you can see, the requirements files contain a lot of libraries associated with anaconda notebooks.
-If you want to run the code exclusively in the terminal, you will only need the libraries defined in the requirements_terminal.
+If you want to run the code exclusively in the terminal, you will only need the libraries defined in the file requirements.txt.
+This file is useful for deployin the app in Streamlit Sharing.

 ### 3.1.
 Install Requirements